Will I Lose My Disability Benefits if I Move to a Different State?

 Moving to Another State Can Affect the SSI Income Limit

-SSI is a need-based program, so there's an income limit to qualify for benefits.
-Social Security has a complicated formula for determining how much income you can have per month and still be eligible for SSI.
-And where you live can affect that income limit.
+SSI is a need-based program, so there’s an income limit to qualify for benefits.
+Social Security has a complicated formula for determining how much income you can have per month and still be eligible for SSI, and where you live can affect that income limit.

-So if you're moving from a state without a supplement to a state that pays a supplement (or from a state with a small supplement to one that pays a larger supplement), your income limit will likely be higher in your new state.
+So if you're moving from a state without a supplement to a state that pays a supplement—or from a state with a small supplement to one that pays a larger supplement—your income limit will likely be higher in your new state.
 Likewise, if you move from a state that pays a supplement to one with no supplement, your income limit would be less.
+For further information, see our article on SSI income limits and state supplements.

 How to Transfer Disability Benefits to Another State